-Will EPLI Insurance Respond To Coronavirus Employment Claims?
+Will EPLI Insurance Respond To Covid-19 Employment Claims?

 In addition to raising anxiety, the Coronavirus is also raising some unique workplace challenges and interesting legal questions in the context of employment liability.
 Can companies require their employees to travel to affected areas for work?
 Is a virus contracted at work considered a workplace injury?
 Can companies terminate employees that refuse to come to work or insist on working from home?
 With all of these questions however, there is one certainty; Covid-19 will give rise to employment litigation, which may or may not be covered under your current management liability insurance program.
 So how might employment practice liability insurance policies respond to these emerging claims?